Pay Self-Assessment Tax: A How To Guide

 Tax Tax Advice

-People who have been self-employed for some time will be familiar with the procedures, but if you’re new to self-employment, it’s important to understand your filing and payment obligations so that you don’t incur fines from HMRC.
+People who have been self-employed for some time will be familiar with the procedures.
+However, if you’re new to self-employment, it’s important to understand your filing and payment obligations.
+That way, you don’t incur fines from HMRC.

 Checking your self-employment status

 One of the first tasks is to confirm your status.
-If you work for just one firm and you’re paid a regular salary, then you’re treated as an employee and the firm should deduct income tax and National Insurance contributions at source under the PAYE scheme.
+When you work for just one firm and you’re paid a regular salary, then you’re treated as an employee.
+If that is the case firm should deduct income tax and National Insurance contributions at source under the PAYE scheme.

 There is an Employment Status Indicator on the HMRC website, which you can use to find out if you are genuinely self-employed.